sunyj/bizcal/README.md

 **Bizcal** is a simple business calendar package with three unique features:

-- Compatibility: Acts as a drop-in replacement for `datetime.date`.
+- Compatibility: acts as a drop-in replacement for `datetime.date`.
 - Pythonic: intuitive syntax.
 - Holiday-aware: not just *when* not trading, but also *why*.